kenlau177/Facebook_Network_Analysis/index.md

 Sunday, November 23, 2014

 ## Introduction
-This project explores my own friendship network.
-This is also the first time I'm performing an empirical network analysis, so I decided to start with analyzing something I'm more familiar with.
-What is more, this could possibly act as a tutorial for anyone wanting to do a similar analysis.
-I also carried out an analysis between a few anomalyzed ego networks from stanford's database.
+This project explores my facebook friend network.
+I hope this report provides a guide for anyone also interested in carrying out their own friend network analysis.
+Furthermore, I carried out an analysis between a few anomalyzed ego networks from stanford's database.

 ## Obtaining Data
 ### Documentation